Finnish Pulla - Sweet Cardamom Bun - Easy recipe with braiding tips

 Check my easy way to on How to braid with 4 from the video below.

 It's not difficult at all.
-Just repeat always the same pattern - Over-under-over.
+Just repeat always the same pattern - Over-under-over and start from the same side always.

-A tip: Remember not to make your braid too big, because it would not bake in the oven evenly before burning on the top.
+A tip: Remember not to make your braid too thick, because it would not bake in the oven evenly before burning on the top.

-Most recipes for 2 cups of milk make 3 loaves.
+Most recipes for 2 cups of milk make 3 braided loaves or 20-26 small ones, depending on the size you want to make.

 With the versatile pulla dough you can make lots of different pulla varieties!